PopovEvgeniy/simpleswfconvertor/readme.txt

-                                Simple swf convertor
+                                Simple SWF convertor

-                                  Version 1.7.7
+                                  Version 1.8.6

                          This software was made by Popov Evgeniy Alekseyevich

 System requirements.

-Windows XP (Service Pack 3) or higher for 32-bit systems Windows Vista or higher for 64-bit systems
+Windows XP (Service Pack 3) or higher for 32-bit systems.
+Windows Vista or higher for 64-bit systems.

 The program description.

-Simple swf convertor is a powerful tool with a simple interface.
+Simple SWF convertor is a powerful tool with a simple interface.
-It lets you convert an Adobe Flash movie to a self-played movie.
+It lets you convert an Adobe Flash movie to a standalone movie.
 A standalone movie is an executable file.
 It combines the built-in player and the Flash movie in one file.
 The normal mode is intended to process a single Flash movie.
 The batch mode is intended to process all Flash movies in the target directory and all subdirectories of the target directory.

 The additional software.

-You can take the Flash Player projector here: https://archive.org/details/flash-projectors Put it in the Simple swf convertor directory.
+You can take the Flash Player Projector here: https://archive.org/details/flash-projectors Put it in the Simple SWF convertor directory.

 License.